liquidctl/liquidctl/README.md

 ### System dependencies

-liquidctl uses PyUSB to communicate with USB devices, and thus a suitable backend for it must be available at runtime.
+liquidctl uses [PyUSB](https://github.com/pyusb/pyusb) and [cython-hidapi](https://github.com/trezor/cython-hidapi) to communicate with USB devices.
+PyUSB requires that a suitable backend for it be available at runtime; hidapi, depending on the platform and how it has been built, might also require one.

 Pre-built packages and executables should take of these dependencies automatically.
-And if you use other user-space programs that interact with USB devices, it is possible that you already installed compatible libraries.
+If you use other user-space programs that interact with USB devices, it is also possible that you already have the required libraries installed.
+In all other cases we recommend you install libusb-1.0, which should cover the needs of both PyUSB and cython-hidapi.

-In all other cases we recommend you install libusb-1.0.
-On Linux, it is usually available in a libusb-1.0 or similar pacakge.
+On Linux, it is usually available in a libusb-1.0 or similar package.
 On Windows, version libusb v1.0.21 is recommended over the latest, because of a known issue with PyUSB that causes errors when releasing the device.
 Download the package from [libusb/releases](https://github.com/libusb/libusb/releases/tag/v1.0.21) and extract appropriate (e.g. MS64) `.dll` and `.lib` files to your system or python installation directory (e.g. `C:\Windows\System32` or `C:\Python36`).

 ## The command-line interface